 Copyright © 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023 Raymond Cannefax.
 All rights reserved.
 No images or text from this website may be used without written permission from Raymond Cannefax.

-I thank Ernest Hemingway for "What Reward, without Risk?"
-I thank Edward Abbey for his wisdoms that kept the rebel spirit alive: "Resist Much, Obey Little".
-Valued input from two of the great writers.
-I thank Sammy Freeman and Adnan Khashoggi for their lessons and guidance regarding life and business; wisdoms utilized throughout my life.
-Never a dull moment.
-I cannot imagine life without continual challenges.
+I thank Ernest Hemingway for: "What Reward, without Risk?"
+I thank Edward Abbey for keeping the rebel spirit alive: "Resist Much, Obey Little".
+Valued input.
+I thank Sammy Freeman and Adnan Khashoggi for lessons and guidance regarding family and business; wisdoms utilized throughout my life.
+Never a Dull Moment, a philosophy to which I adhere.
+I cannot imagine life without challenges, learning, risk, and growth.

 Chronicling The Wild that Remains is one reason for taking risks while obeying nature's rules tied to wilderness.
-It allows me to exhibit our wild and open spaces, with photographs and words.
+It allows me to experience, enjoy, exhibit, and share the wonders of our wild and open spaces on this site, for those who do not have the opportunity to roam America's wild.
+I do this with the photographs and words on this site.

 The road rolls on forever...